Lordev/radiant-festival-website/README.md

 # 🎪 Radiant Festival

-A modern festival website designed to showcase event details and provide a seamless ticket purchasing experience.
-With Stripe integration, it offers a quick and efficient way to handle payments without the need for complex e-commerce functionality, making it ideal for this type of project.
+A demo website for a festival event in the Netherlands.
+Built to showcase event details and provide a simple ticket purchasing flow powered by Stripe.

 ## 📦 Tech Stack